-Mitch McConnell’s Kentucky Home Vandalized As Anger Over Blocked Stimulus Payment Grows
+Mitch McConnell's Kentucky Home Vandalized As Anger Over Blocked Stimulus Payment Grows

-Mitch McConnell’s home in Kentucky was reportedly vandalized as anger over the blocked $2,000 stimulus payments grows and the Senate majority leader has taken much of the blame.
+Senate majority leader Mitch McConnell's home in Kentucky was reportedly vandalized as anger over the blocked $2,000 stimulus payments grows and the politician has taken much of the blame.

-As WDRB reported, someone spray painted the words “[Weres] my money” on the Republican senator’s front door, an apparent reference to the direct payments to Americans that McConnell blocked as part of the most recent coronavirus stimulus.
-The vandals also painted the words “Mitch kills the poor” on his window.
+As WDRB reported, someone spray-painted the words "Weres [sic] my money" on the Republican senator's front door, an apparent reference to the direct payments to Americans that McConnell blocked as part of the most recent coronavirus stimulus.
+The vandals also painted the words "Mitch kills the poor" on his window.

 President Donald Trump threw the process into disarray last week when he made a surprise announcement calling for the planned $600 checks to be increased to $2,000, a demand that was immediately backed by top Democrats.